bob-ros2/rosgpt4all/README.md

 # start embedder node using Chroma Vector DB running on localhost
 EMBED_CHROMADB= ros2 run rosgpt4all embedder

+# run in debug mode, this will also set Python logging to level DEBUG
+ros2 run rosgpt4all embed --ros-args --log-level DEBUG
 ```

 ## Node Parameter